mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 }
 ~~~

-Note: this property is a [ScriptableProperty](#enableproperties), which automatically generates indices.
+Note: The 'ImageURL' property is a [ScriptableProperty](#enableproperties), which automatically generates indices.

 `RegisterVisual` registers a visual by a 'property index', linking a view to a visual when required.

-`GetPropertyIndex` gets the generated index corresponding to the name
+`GetPropertyIndex` gets the generated index corresponding to the name.

+A range of property indices are provided for `ImageVisualPropertyIndex`, 0 by default.

 The [Visuals tutorial](visuals.md) describes the property maps that can be used for each visual type.